kerminator-dev/Chat/README.md

 # Review
  Full stack chat application.
+ Main functionality:
- Main functionality is abilities to receive and send in real-time text messages to another users, update your own profile image, block/unblock users and have multiple devices, connected to account.
+ - Receive and send in real-time text messages from/to another users throw dialogues
+ - Update your own profile image and profile data
+ - Block/unblock users
+ - Have multiple devices with different client apps, connected to one account.

 # To do: back-end and client apps:
 ## Back-end methods: